Why Choose a Doctorate in Computer Science?

 Over 3,400 programs at 700 colleges and universities have received ABET accreditation since 1932.
-You can find ABET-approved programs through their accredited program search.
+You can find ABET-approved programs through the board’s accredited program search.

-Applying to a doctorate program is a fairly intensive process, and it might be intimidating.
-It can also be costly; you’ll invest a lot of time and money in the application forms and fees.
+Applying to a doctorate program is a fairly intensive and often intimidating process.
+It often proves expensive, as well; you’ll invest a lot of time and money in the application forms and fees.
 To make the best use of your resources, follow the guidelines below.

-- Research the research – As mentioned, you want to ensure the program is a good fit for your interests.
-Know what area you plan to study and find out which schools have strong potential for research in that area.
-In addition to reviewing literature on the school, if possible, contact current students or alumni and speak to potential advisors.
+Research the Research: As mentioned, you want to ensure the program fits your interests.
+Know which area you plan to study, and find out which schools demonstrate strong potential for research in that area.
+In addition to reviewing literature on the school, if possible, contact current students or alumni and speak to potential advisers.

-- Pick your six – Don’t narrow your options so much that only acceptance from your favorite school will do.
+Pick Your Six: Don’t narrow your options so much that only acceptance from your favorite school will do.
 Alternatively, don’t apply to every school you find in hopes that one will take you.
 Instead, choose two stretch schools, or institutions that prove prestigious and competitive, but would be exciting to get into.
 Choose two mid-range schools, as well, along with two sure-thing schools, which you are fairly certain would accept you and provide a solid education.
 All six institutions must fit your specialization and research needs.

 General Admission Requirements

-Competition often proves fierce at the doctoral level of study, competition can be steep.
-Students must demonstrate previous success to be considered for admission, especially at the more prestigious institutions.
-Minimum test scores and GPA vary by school, but the general standard is high.
+Competition often proves fierce at the doctoral level of study.
+Students must demonstrate previous success to qualify for admission, especially at more prestigious institutions.
+Minimum test score and GPA requirements vary by school, but standards are generally high.
 Most Ph.D. programs require the following:

-- Minimum GPA — varies by school, 3.5+ is common
+- Minimum GPA — varies by school, though 3.5 and higher is common.

 - Test of English as a Foreign Language — often required for international students.
-May be waived if student has completed more than one year of previous studies in the U.S. may be exempt from TEFL requirements.
+Students who have completed more than one year of previous studies in the U.S. may be exempt from TEFL requirements.

-- Letters of Recommendation – preferably from those in the academic community
+- Letters of recommendation — preferably from others in the academic community.

 Direct Admission & Qualifying Requirements

-Direct admission holds students to higher standards and offers advantages for those who qualify.
-Students receive access to higher level courses, labs, facilities and research assistantships.
-Specific requirements for direct admission vary slightly by school, but generally include high GRE scores.
+Direct admission holds students to higher standards and offers advantages for qualifying applicants.
+These students receive access to higher-level courses, labs, facilities, and research assistantships.
+Specific requirements for direct admission vary by school, but generally include high GRE scores.

-School admission requirements also generally differ based on previous degrees earned.
-Those who have obtained a Master’s in Computer Science are held to different standards than those who enter directly from a bachelor’s program.
+School admission requirements also differ based on each applicant’s previous degrees.
+Those holding a master’s in computer science might meet different standards from those who enter directly from a bachelor’s program.

-In addition to general or direct requirements for acceptance into a Ph.D. program, students must pass qualifying exams.
-These typically include both a written and oral exam, which must be passed to remain in the program.
-The written exam demonstrates mastery of theory, systems and programming, and the oral exam tests ability to research.
+In addition to general and direct admissions requirements for Ph.D. programs, students must pass qualifying exams.
+These typically include both a written and oral exam.
+The written exam demonstrates mastery of theory, systems, and programming, while the oral exam tests students’ research abilities.
 Passing these requirements qualifies students to pursue their specializations.